Nursing

 EHR as a Care Coordination Tool

 Major EHR platforms — Epic, Cerner (now Oracle Health), Meditech, and athenahealth — all include care coordination functionality: care gap dashboards, referral tracking, medication reconciliation modules, patient registry views, and care plan templates.
-APRNs in ambulatory care settings use these tools to manage populations, not just individual patient encounters.
 A primary care NP with a panel of 800 patients uses Epic’s population health dashboard to identify patients overdue for HbA1c testing, patients with uncontrolled hypertension who have not had a visit in 90 days, and patients recently discharged from the hospital without a follow-up appointment.

 Telehealth and APRN Care Coordination